DadiAnas/Active_CDC_SQL_Server/README.md

 5. **Disk Space**: Ensure there's sufficient disk space, as replication slots can retain WAL segments and increase disk usage.

 6. **Backup**: As with any significant change, it's advisable to have a recent backup of your database.

+### MySQL Prerequisites:
+MySQL does not have a built-in feature called "Change Data Capture" (CDC) like SQL Server or Oracle.
+However, MySQL supports binary logging, which can be used to capture changes made to the databases and tables.

 For all databases, it's also essential to: